Playing Politics with MSARC

 Special thanks to WMCTV and their twitter feed @actionnews5 for informing me about and streaming the event.

-3 Replies to “Playing Politics with MSARC”
+3 responses to “Playing Politics with MSARC”

 1. This man is out of his mind if he thinks he’s got a seat in Congress waiting for him after playing all these games with the health and safety of women.
 His words are so self-serving it makes me sick.